koszulordie/mat/papers/papers.md

 * You will work individually.

-* You must inform everybody which paper you will be working on: we will do so using a wiki in the Aula Global of the course.
+* You must inform the teacher which paper you will be working on: we will do so using a wiki in the Aula Global of the course.

 * You are allowed to work on the same paper another colleague is working on.

-* Do not read aloud or copy excerpts from the source verbatim.
+* Please, do not read aloud or copy excerpts from the source verbatim.